 Are There Any Microblading Pre-Procedure Instructions?

-The day of your procedure it is recommended that you avoid NSAIDS and caffeine prior to your brow application.
+On the day of your procedure, it is recommended that you avoid NSAIDS and caffeine prior to your brow application.

 What Should I Expect The Day Of And The Day After?